Halt, comrade ! For this profile is part of a series, to be read in order :

 Year of fighting direly

 Vanguard petitioned Immortus (Nathaniel Richards) to manipulate time to undo Darkstar’s death.
-Immortus agreed – provided that Protectorate destroy Dire Wraiths infesting Limbo.
+Immortus agreed – provided that the Protectorate destroy Dire Wraiths infesting Limbo.

 The Protectorate spent a year fighting for Immortus.
 Limbo being timeless, that year felt like several.
 During that time :